easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 @endhtmlonly
 <br>

-Quantity values (<i>Q</i>) on nodes that are connected to paths with capacitances are incremented by Equation 2, where <i>Q<sub>0</sub></i> is the previous quantity value. @figureref {CircuitDataFlow} further illustrates this general circuit solver logic.
+Quantity values (<i>Q</i>) on nodes that are connected to paths with capacitances are incremented by @equationref {quantity}, where <i>Q<sub>0</sub></i> is the previous quantity value. @figureref {CircuitDataFlow} further illustrates this general circuit solver logic.
 The MNA matrices are rebuilt each time-step by parsing each node and iteratively populating the <i>A</i> matrix and <i>x</i> vector.

+<center>
 \f[Q = {Q_0} + F \cdot dt\f]

-<center>
 <i>@equationdef {quantity}</i>
 </center><br>

 #### Linear Solver

 The Pulse generic circuit solver leverages standard linear solver software.
-The <i>b</i> vector in Equation 1 is solved using methods provided by the Eigen open-source library for linear algebra.
+The <i>b</i> vector in @equationref {nodal_analysis} is solved using methods provided by the Eigen open-source library for linear algebra.
 A number of algorithms within Eigen were tested for computationally efficient and accurate matrix solutions.
 The most efficient linear solver for most circumstances in Pulse was determined to be Sparse supernodal LU factorization (SparseLU).
 However, the circuit solver logic is designed to shift to the slower, but more robust LU decomposition with complete pivoting (FullPivLU) approach when SparseLU fails to provide accurate results.
 This logic is shown on the right side of @figureref {CircuitDataFlow}.

 Nonlinear components (diodes and polarized components) have states with required behavior criteria, as shown in @tableref {CircuitFluxEquations}.
 These component states cannot be directly determined, but must be assumed and iteratively solved until a valid combination that meets all criteria is found.
 The conditional looping logic implemented in the circuit solver is shown on the left side of @figureref {CircuitDataFlow}.